Kong/kong-pongo/README.md

 Additionally set up the following when testing against Kong Enterprise:

-* Set the Bintray credentials (for pulling Kong Enterprise images) in the environment variables `BINTRAY_USERNAME` and `BINTRAY_APIKEY`, or manually log in to the Kong docker repo.
+* Set the Docker credentials (for pulling Kong Enterprise images) in the environment variables `DOCKER_USERNAME` and `DOCKER_PASSWORD`, or manually log in to the Kong docker repo.
-* Have the Kong Enterprise license key, and set it in `KONG_LICENSE_DATA`, alternatively set variable `BINTRAY_REPO` to your repository name (in addition to `BINTRAY_USERNAME` and `BINTRAY_APIKEY`) to allow Pongo to download the license file automatically.
+* Have the Kong Enterprise license key, and set it in `KONG_LICENSE_DATA`, alternatively set variable `PULP_USERNAME` and `PULP_PASSWORD` to your Pulp credentials to allow Pongo to download the license file automatically.
-* If you do not have Bintray credentials, make sure to have a docker image of Kong Enterprise, and set the image name in the environment variable `KONG_IMAGE`.
+* If you do not have Docker credentials, make sure to have a docker image of Kong Enterprise, and set the image name in the environment variable `KONG_IMAGE`.

-See [Setting up CI](#setting-up-ci) for some Bintray environment variable examples.
+See [Setting up CI](#setting-up-ci) for some Pulp environment variable examples.

 [Back to ToC](#table-of-contents)